PKoopmann/pkoopmann.github.io/_pages/about.md

 extensions of description logics and query answering, as well as integrations of ontologies into other formalisms such as automated planning or probabilistic model checking.

+If you are a master student at the VU Amsterdam and want to write a Bachelor or Master thesis with me, you can find a list of current topics on this page.
+Don't be afraid to contact me by email.